Towne Center redevelopment underway; District Donuts announces closure

 BATON ROUGE - Several businesses are either relocating or closing entirely within Towne Center as the shopping center pushes forward with efforts to redevelop the property.

 District Donuts was among the first to announce they were closing up at the shopping center along Corporate Boulevard.

+"Really just some circumstances outside of our control, making smart business decisions, we decided to close our Baton Rouge location," store leader Les Jackson said.

 The business said Thursday it will close its doors for good March 15 after operating there for nearly five years.

 District Donuts said it was offering impacted employees opportunities to transfer to their location in New Orleans or severance pay.